Seattle Property Insights: Latest Market Updates & Future Trends

 Condos

-In May, we’re reviewing the latest available market data from April 2025, when inventory in King County reached 1.86 months—still well within seller’s market territory, though slightly up from February.
-Buyer demand remained strong, with homes selling in a median of just 9 days.
-This continued trend of low inventory, steady pricing, and quick sales highlights the competitive landscape of Seattle’s spring housing market.
+In July, we’re reviewing the latest available market data from June 2025, when inventory in King County held steady at 1.86 months—still well within seller’s market territory.
+Buyer demand remained strong, with homes selling in a median of just 9 days across Seattle.
+This continued pattern of low inventory, rising prices, and quick sales underscores the competitive pace of Seattle’s early summer housing market and the importance of strategic pricing and preparation for both buyers and sellers.

 Market Outlook